spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/glue/marketplace-product-feature-integration.md

 </details>

----
-**Verification**
+{% info_block warningBox "Verification" %}

 Make sure that you can add a merchant product to the cart using a `POST` request to `http://zed.de.demo-spryker.com/guest-cart-items or http://zed.de.demo-spryker.com/carts/{% raw %}{{idCart}}{% endraw %}/items`.

-Make sure that when you do a `GET` request for the carts with merchant products, their merchants returned as well. `http://zed.de.demo-spryker.com/guest-carts/{idCart}?include=guest-cart-items,merchants` or `http://zed.de.demo-spryker.com/carts/{% raw %}{{idCart}}{% endraw %}?include=items,merchants`.
+Make sure that when you do a `GET` request for the carts with merchant products, their merchants are returned as well. `http://zed.de.demo-spryker.com/guest-carts/{idCart}?include=guest-cart-items,merchants` or `http://zed.de.demo-spryker.com/carts/{% raw %}{{idCart}}{% endraw %}?include=items,merchants`.

-Make sure that when you do a `GET` request to retrieve abstract products that belong to a specific merchant, it returns product data together with their merchants `http://zed.de.demo-spryker.com/abstract-products/{% raw %}{{abstractProductSku}}{% endraw %}?include=merchants`.
+Make sure that when you do a `GET` request to retrieve abstract products that belong to a specific merchant, it returns products' data together with their merchants `http://zed.de.demo-spryker.com/abstract-products/{% raw %}{{abstractProductSku}}{% endraw %}?include=merchants`.

-  ---
+{% endinfo_block %}